GoogleCloudPlatform/webapp2/docs/tutorials/quickstart.nogae.rst

 It won't support App Engine services, but if you like webapp, why not use it as a WSGI framework ouside of GAE as well?
 Here we'll describe how to do this.

+Here we will describe how to use webapp2 outside of App Engine.
+If you want to use on App Engine, you should read the :ref:`tutorials.quickstart` tutorial.

 Install a distutils library
 ---------------------------